kirkwoodwest/Bitwig-Extension-Hub/README.md

 # Bitwig-Extension-Hub
-An unnoficial resource for Bitwig Extensions.
+An unnofficial resource for Bitwig Extensions.
 Here you will be able to find Extensions for yoru controller & resources for writing your own extensions.

 ## Unofficial Extensions
 So many great unnofficial extensions exist out there.
 So this is the place to find them.
 If you find a good extension or made one yourself, please open a ticket to submit it!